sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 2. IT Products do not depend on other products to run in production
 3. IT Products can test, deploy, and make technical changes without dependencies on other product teams
 4. DevOps teams have the authority to choose their IT Products technical stacks, unless the technical stacks are in the retirement or contained categories
-5. IT Products expose their functionality and data via APIs
+5. IT Products expose their functionality and data via secure APIs

 ### Product Management

-1. IT Products are associated to a capability as defined by the ESDC Business Capability Model
+1. IT Products are associated to a capability as defined by [ESDC Business Capability Model](https://dialogue/grp/EA-AE/SitePages/DBCM.aspx)
 2. IT Products have a single Product Owner
 3. IT Products are managed by a Product Manager
 4. The Product Owner may also be the Product Manager